How to Remove a Stripped Screw

 Removing a stripped screw is a beginner-level skill, one that you can easily do yourself as you work your way through many home projects.
 That said, expect that stripped screw removal will take time.
 Don’t try to rush the process, otherwise you might damage your project.

 Armed with all these tips, the next time you strip a screw you can rest assured that it’s not the end of the world—it’s just another solvable, albeit annoying, problem.
-No single trick works every time.
-You may need to use a combination of techniques to remove the screw, but don’t overdo one method, or you risk stripping the screw even more.
+For the best results, we recommend using a stripped screw extractor.
+If you don’t have one on hand, try the other methods listed above.
 Once you know how to remove a stripped screw and become familiar with all of the options at your disposal, you’ll gradually learn to recognize which scenarios call for which particular solution.